-Always monitor your symptoms during and after your exercise or activity sessions, and for up to 48 hours afterwards.
+Always monitor your symptoms during and after your exercise or activity sessions and for up to 48 hours afterwards.
 Stop if you become fatigued during the exercise programme, or if you experience sharp or new aches or pains in your muscles.
 A brief period of fatigue and minor muscle pain after exercise may be normal.
-If you experience ongoing pain or a sense of excessive muscle fatigue, especially more weakness for a longer period afterwards, then reduce the level of exercise.